nogajun/bludit-theme-marble/README.md

 ## Differences from the original theme

 - No portforio page.
-- No recent blog on home page.
+- No recent blog on top page.

 ## How to add a top page